a-musing-moose/docker_book/intro.rst

 example, we introduced GIT (they previously used SVN), Test Driven Development, RESTful service design and whole bunch of other concepts.

-Now I have been a web developer for around half my life now and have worked with Python and Django for approaching 50% of that.
+I have been a web developer for around half my life now and have worked with Python and Django for approaching 50% of that.
 So working with relative newcomers to web development, even those with development experience has been a really interesting experience.
 Things are not always the way you remember them from your time coming up.
-Knowledge that you take for granted can seem like odd gaps in others.
+Knowledge that you take for granted can seem like odd gaps in the knowledge of others.
 Whilst this is clearly not true, a few things did surprise me.

-Whilst the raw technical knowledge needed to become productive in a new programming language and framework was an interesting topic in itself, I found it was the development process itself that has left me in a rather contemplative mood.
-An area that is broader than just those being trained, but also new starters and junior developers.
+Whilst the raw technical knowledge needed to become productive in a new programming language and framework was an interesting topic in itself, I found it was the teching development processes that has left me in a rather contemplative mood.
+An area that is broader than just those being trained extending also to new starters and junior developers.

 A lot of time is given to discussions around *best practice*.
 But given that this is often not well defined, can be opinionated and changes over time how do you impart this information to those learning whilst allowing them to feel